What's at stake

-Who does Medicaid expansion help?
+Who will Medicaid expansion help?

-People who would be covered by Medicaid expansion include parents who work hard at jobs that don’t offer insurance, seniors nearing retirement who have lost their healthcare, and Oklahomans who are trapped in the coverage gap –meaning they make too much money to qualify for Medicaid but too little to afford care on the insurance exchange.
+People who will be covered by Medicaid expansion include parents who work hard at jobs that don’t offer insurance, seniors nearing retirement who have lost their healthcare, and Oklahomans who are trapped in the coverage gap –meaning they make too much money to qualify for Medicaid but too little to afford care on the insurance exchange.

-How would it help our economy?
+How will it help our economy?

 Expanding Medicaid will bring more than a billion of our dollars back to Oklahoma every year — something needed now more than ever.
 Instead of paying for healthcare in states like New York and California, Oklahomans voted to bring our tax dollars home to help our communities instead — to boost our economy and keep our rural hospitals open, and create and save good paying jobs right here in our state.
 Now it’s up to us to the legislature and governor to fully implement the will of the voters.